czl9707/notes-n-writings/note/by/developer/training_optimization.md

 ## RMSProp

 **RMSProp** stands for "Root Mean Square Propagation".
 It adjust the learning rate for each parameter based on the recent magnitude of its gradients.
-And reaching a similar effect as
+And reaching a similar effect as [Gradient Descent with Momentum](#Gradient%20Descent%20with%20Momentum).
-**Gradient Descent with Momentum**.
 $$ s_t = \beta \cdot s_{t-1} + (1-\beta)(\nabla L(\theta))^2 $$
 $$ \theta = \theta - \frac{\alpha}{\sqrt{s_t + \epsilon}} \cdot \nabla L(\theta) $$